sungilkim94/Kim-PE-Data/README.md

 Survey) cannot be shared.
 Researchers wishing to replicate this workflow should obtain access to these sources independently.
 CMS-relevant data (etc., HCRIS, POS) are publicly available and can be downloaded directly from the CMS website or NBER.

+## Deal List Changes and Update Log

+April 23, 2026 - Exit links and exit type classification were added

+May 17, 2026 - Four hospitals were removed after being determined to be non-short-term acute care hospitals.
+The hospital CMS IDs were:042000, 452049, 032007, and 032008.